Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "You came prepared."

 "I try.
 But to be fair, we were considering sharing this anyway.
-Now that I know of this Hierarchy many of our previous findings are…alarming."
+Now that I know of this Hierarchy many of our previous findings are... alarming."

 Knight didn’t answer, as he was nose-deep in the document.

 "Anyway, my point is this: if you review that document you will see that, with creative argument, it is possible to sway a planet up and down and across maybe three levels of classification without entirely breaking its logic.
 I suspect one could possibly argue Earth is a very high class eleven, or possibly to the top of class thirteen.
 I think, at this point, nobody wants that.
-As for my world, I think it would be a stretch, but if you argue resource scarcity…"
+As for my world, I think it would be a stretch, but if you argue resource scarcity..."

 Knight skipped forward and skimmed.
 "There’s room there to assign points."